adamfortuna/adamfortuna-v4/source/articles/2015/2015-09-08-photo-stylings.html.markdown

 [Paul Stamatiou](http://paulstamatiou.com/photos/) also has an amazing custom photo page which has inspired some parts of this iteration (namely the inline video -- which are a great addition).

 Do you know of other sites -- either personal or commercial, that showcase photos in a unique or interesting way?
 Please let me know in the comments.

+## Update

+A few months after this, I got around to using a post-process step in Lightroom to help automate the creation of the YML files that was a bottleneck.
+Check out the post on [Creating Photo Albums with Lightroom](/articles/creating-photo-albums-with-lightroom) and watch video demonstration!